kentor/www.kentor.dev/posts/2016-05-30-node-js-hot-reloading-development.md

 function. `module.require` is implemented on `Module.prototype.require`, so we can monkey patch that to build the dependency graph.

-Once we have the dependency graph, we can query it for the dependants of the update module, and delete the affected modules from the module cache.
+Once we have the dependency graph, we can query it for the dependents of the update module, and delete the affected modules from the module cache.
 With that, I present to you the optimized cache busting code.
 It relies on the [`dependency-graph`][d] library.